-The amount you will have to pay up front for your claim will depend on the excess you agreed upon when you purchased your policy.
-Many car insurance policies may have the option of paying no excess during the time of claiming cover, but they generally have a higher premium.
+You may have the option of not paying an excess when you claim, but this will often result in you paying higher premiums.
 As a general rule, the more money you agree upon as your up-front excess, the less your insurance premiums will be.